 Before you pick up any old drywall anchor, think carefully about the amount of support you need for the item you intend to hang on the wall.
 That will help you narrow the varied range of options.
 For this type of hardware, there are four main types, largely distinguished by the weight they are capable of holding.
 To understand more about each type—and to see our top recommendations—keep reading.

-- BEST EXPANSION ANCHOR: Qualihome Ribbed Plastic Drywall Anchors
+- BEST EXPANSION ANCHORS: Qualihome Ribbed Plastic Drywall Anchors

-- BEST THREADED ANCHOR: TOGGLER SnapSkru Self-Drilling Drywall Anchors
+- BEST THREADED ANCHORS: TOGGLER SnapSkru Self-Drilling Drywall Anchors

-- BEST SLEEVE-TYPE ANCHOR/MOLLY BOLT: Glarks Heavy Duty Zinc Plated Steel Molly Bolts
+- BEST MOLLY BOLTS: Glarks Heavy Duty Zinc Plated Steel Molly Bolts

-- BEST TOGGLE ANCHOR: Hillman Group Toggle Bolts
+- BEST TOGGLE BOLTS: The Hillman Group 370054 Toggle Bolts

 Know the Holding Power You Need